NuLL3rr0r/babaei-net-blog-source/content/en/post/2021-07-17-host-unreal-engine-projects-microsoft-azure-devops-unlimited-cost-free-git-lfs-quota/index.md

 Before we proceed any further, there are some catches to consider about Microsoft Azure DevOPS:

 __1__.
 The maximum Git repository size is <code>10GB</code>, which considering that we keep binary assets and huge files in LFS, is way beyond any project's actual needs.
+For Git LFS it seems that [Microsoft since at least 2015 has been providing unlimited free storage](https://devblogs.microsoft.com/devops/announcing-git-lfs-on-all-vso-git-repos/).
 For comparison, the engine source code for <code>4.27</code> is <code>1.4GB</code>, which in turn when it's getting committed to the git repo becomes less than <code>230MB</code>:

 {{< highlight sh >}}
 $ cd /path/to/ue4.27/source